florentchauveau/audiosocket/README.md

 There exists a protocol definition (below), a Go library, and Asterisk application and channel interfaces.

 **NOTE:** as of 2020-01-15, AudioSocket has been included in the upstream Asterisk system.

-While I am leaving the Asterisk patches here for use with previous versions, the Asterisk code in this repository should be considered obsolete.
-The Go code is up-to-date, maintained, and this is the primary source for it.
+**NOTE** this is a fork of https://github.com/CyCoreSystems/audiosocket, with:
+- support for DTMF
+- support for Asterisk 22.X
+- updated code for Go 1.23
+- updated code using native Go error wrapping
+- fixed example

+**NOTE:** I have added [support for DTMF](https://github.com/florentchauveau/asterisk/commit/be399d1cef22be8398bb994b6be69319f821889c) in the AudioSocket protocol.
+Here is the [patch](https://github.com/florentchauveau/asterisk/commit/be399d1cef22be8398bb994b6be69319f821889c.patch) for Asterisk 22.X.

 ## Protocol definition